 In this article, we explain how to use the KONTAKT Database browser to access library content as well as your own instrument preset files.

 Note: The Database feature is available in KONTAKT 6 and earlier versions.
-See this article for instructions to add folders to the KONTAKT 7 browser.

 Adding Your Custom Folders

 You can add folders and hard drives containing your own KONTAKT presets.
 Follow the steps below to add your own KONTAKT files to the Database.